 Sets: examples including the natural numbers, the integers, the rational numbers, the real numbers.
 Inclusion, union, intersection, power set, ordered pairs and cartesian product of sets.
 Relations.
 Definition of an equivalence relation.
 Examples.

 Maps: composition, restriction; injective (one-to-one), surjective (onto) and invertible maps; images and preimages.

-Rules for writing mathematics with examples.
+Writing mathematics.
 Formulation of mathematical statements with examples.
 Hypotheses, conclusions, "if", "only if", "if and only if", "and", "or".
 Quantifiers: "for all", "there exists".